171930433/vtk-examples/src/PythonicAPI.md

 [CompassWidget](/PythonicAPI/Widgets/CompassWidget) | Draws an interactive compass.
 [ContourWidget](/PythonicAPI/Widgets/ContourWidget) | Draw a contour (line) which can be deformed by the user.
 [ImplicitPlaneWidget2](/PythonicAPI/Widgets/ImplicitPlaneWidget2) | Clip polydata with an implicit plane.
+[SphereWidget](/PythonicAPI/Widgets/SphereWidget) | This 3D widget defines a sphere that can be interactively placed in a scene.
+[SplineWidget](/PythonicAPI/Widgets/SplineWidget) | This example shows how to use vtkSplineWidget with a callback being used to get the length of the spline widget.

 ## Plotting